Skip to content

 Answer: John Wilkes Booth, who shot Lincoln at Ford’s Theatre on the evening of April 14, 1865.
 Lincoln died the following morning.

-The name is famous.
-The detail is where it bites.
-Booth was a well-known stage actor, not some random gunman.
-He was one piece of a wider conspiracy aimed at three government officials the same night.
+Everyone knows Booth.
+Almost nobody can say who Booth was.
+He was a well-known stage actor, not some random gunman, and he was one piece of a wider conspiracy aimed at three government officials the same night.
 Lincoln’s Secretary of State, William Seward, was stabbed in that coordinated attack and survived.

 42. What was the Louisiana Purchase?
 (Hard)